 How To Do It:

-4. Repeat process for all 4 tiles and let dry overnight
+Repeat the process for all 4 tiles and let dry overnight

 And then voila!
 The beautiful finished product!
 One for each Park